Car and Truck Brake Repair and Maintenance

 You Smell A Burning Rubber/Chemical Smell After Driving

 Some people describe this as smelling like burning resin.
-This may be due to burning brakes, although it could also be an indicator of problems with your clutch.
-You may also see light smoke coming from one or more wheel wells.
-Another indicator here may be that your car pulls to one side or the other.
+Burning brakes make cause this, but it could also indicate problems with your clutch.
+You may see light smoke coming from one or more wheel wells.
+Your car may pull to one side or the other.
 Stop your car and check that the emergency brake is off.
 If you were just driving down a long steep grade let your brakes cool down before proceeding.
 If neither of these conditions has occurred you may have a stuck brake.
 Have your car towed for repair.
 Continued driving may warp your discs or cause complete brake failure.
-Even if your brake appears to free itself, have your auto technician inspect your brakes, since extensive heating may cause damage to the coatings on your brakes and may cause brake fade.
+Even if your brake appears to free itself, bring it to PJW Automotive and we will inspect your brakes, since extensive heating may cause damage to the coatings on your brakes and may cause brake fade.

 You Hear A Grinding Noise From Your Wheel

-This can be caused by foreign matter trapped in your brakes or it could mean that you need to have your brake friction material or rotors/drums resurfaced or replaced.
-Take your car in for brake service at PJW Auto.
+Foreign matter trapped in your brakes may cause this or it could mean that you need to have your brake friction material or rotors/drums resurfaced or replaced.
+Take your car in for brake repair service at PJW Automotive.

 Brake Pedal Pulsates or Vehicle Vibrates When Braking

-This is probably due to warped brake rotors or drums and may have been caused by overheated brakes or over-tightened lug nuts.
-Other causes may include wheel bearing problems or rusty spots on brake rotors.
-If you feel the problem in both the brake pedal and the steering wheel then the problem is coming from the front wheels.
+Warped brake rotors or drums often cause this or overheated brakes or over-tightened lug nuts may also have this effect.
+Other potential causes include wheel bearing problems or rusty spots on brake rotors.
+If you feel the problem in both the brake pedal and the steering wheel the problem is with your front wheels.
 Take your car in for a brake inspection at PJW Automotive.

 Brake Pedal Goes Down Too Far, Spongy Brakes

-This can be caused by something as minor as air in the brake system or it may be an indicator of something much more serious.
-This may be preceded by a ‘spongy’ feel to your brakes.
+Something as simple as air in the brake system could cause spongy brakes or it could be a more serious problem.
 Check your brake fluid level and fill to the marked level with the correct brake fluid for your car.
 If you did have low fluid you may continue to experience the problem after filling.
-This may be because you now need to ‘bleed’ your brakes or it may be due to a more serious problem.
-It could be caused by a leak in your brake line or your master cylinder may be failing.
-In any case, this can be a very serious problem and some cases could easily be fatal.
-Take your car in for immediate brake repair and/or servicing with PJW Auto.
+Your brakes may also require “bleeding” or it may indicate a more serious problem, like a leak in your brake line or a failing master cylinder.
+In any case, spongy brakes can be a very serious and potentially fatal problem.
+Take your car in for immediate brake repair and/or servicing with PJW Automotive.

 Brakes Barely Stop the Car and/or the Car Moves With Brakes Fully Applied

-Very similar to the brake pedal goes down too far problem.
-It’s also possible that your brake pads/shoes may be worn out or severely contaminated by fluids or greases.
+Very similar to the spongy brake pedal problem.
+Your brake pads/shoes may be worn out or severely contaminated by fluids or greases.
 Follow the same procedure – add fluid and take the car, truck, or SUV in for brake repair and/or service at PJW Automotive.

-This can be an indicator of an easy fix or it can also indicate wear and tear or something more extensive.
+This can indicate an easy fix like wear and tear or something more extensive.
 Sometimes dust and dirt build up in the wheels.
 Try taking your car through an automated car wash and see if this fixes the problem.
-Other problem sources could be automated brake adjusters in need of service, cheap brake linings, broken brake return or retaining springs, a bent backing plate, and warped brake shoes.
+Other potential problems include automated brake adjusters in need of service, cheap brake linings, broken brake return or retaining springs, a bent backing plate, and warped brake shoes.
 Take your car in for brake service to identify and correct the problem.
-Note that a constant squeal may be due to other problems such as a failed wheel bearing.
+Constant squeal may indicate other problems such as a failed wheel bearing.
 Take your car in for inspection as soon as possible.
-If you hear a high-pitched piercing metallic sound when going slow and not applying the brakes this is probably your brake wear sensors saying your brake pads have ¾ or more of wear.
-Take your car in for disc brake repair at PJW as soon as possible.
+A high-pitched piercing metallic sound at slow speeds without the brakes on indicates ¾ or more of wear.
+Take your car in for disc brake repair at PJW Automotive as soon as possible.
 Delay may cause damage to your brake rotors (a much larger expense) or even endanger lives.